moflo/SDK-Network-Adaptors/MoPub/iOS/README.md

 For Native Ads integration,  add the AppLovinNativeAdapter class files and the AppLovinNativeCustomEvent class files.

 #Unity Integration#
-Our Unity adapter does not include our sdk as framework but as a library with header files.
-Therefore, you would need to edit the import statements of the adapters:
+Our Unity adapter does not include our SDK as framework but as a library (`.a` binary) with header files.
+Therefore, you need to edit the import statements:

-1.Comment out the framework import statement, i.e.:
+1.Comment out framework import statements, i.e.:

 Replace:

-\#import \<AppLovinSDK/AppLovinSDK.h>
+`#import <AppLovinSDK/AppLovinSDK.h>`

 With:

-//\#import \<AppLovinSDK/AppLovinSDK.h>
+`//#import <AppLovinSDK/AppLovinSDK.h>`

 2.Uncomment all commented direct header import statements, for example:

 Replace:

-//\#import "ALInterstitialAd.h"
+`//#import "ALInterstitialAd.h"`

 With:

-\#import "ALInterstitialAd.h"
+`#import "ALInterstitialAd.h"`